Subgaussian 1-cocycles on discrete groups: Poincar e inequalities for group von Neumann algebras

 It follows that

 Let $x=\sum_{g\in G} x_g \la(g)\in \cz G$ be a finite sum.
 Then

 We consider the discretized stochastic integral (assuming $n=L$), or martingale transform

-where $d B_{t_k}^j= B_{t_{k+1}}^j-B_{t_k}^j$.
-It is well known that this martingale converges to the stochastic integral in $L_p$ for $2\le p<\8$.
+where $d B_{t_k}^j= B_{t_{k+1}}^j-B_{t_k}^j$. {It is well known that this martingale converges to the stochastic integral in $L_p$ for $2\le p<\8$.} Indeed, the stochastic integral can be defined as the $L_2$ limit of a certain martingale transform; see e.g. \cite{KS91}.
+Similar argument can be applied to the case of $p>2$.
 We need a precise Burkholder inequality for this (noncommutative) martingale in order to derive the subgaussian property.
-As indicated in \cite{JZ12}, however, the upper bounds in known inequalities are not good enough for our purpose.
+As explained in Introduction (see also \cite{JZ12}), however, the upper bounds in known inequalities can only result in the inequality \eqref{wsga}.
 Our approach here relies on the decoupling technique thanks to the special structure in the martingale transform.

 Let us consider the discrete time martingale $x_n\in L_\8(\Om,\fx_n)\rtimes G$ given by

 where $f_g^j$ is a continuous function, for any $j\in \nz$, $(B_{k}^j)_k$ is a martingale with independent martingale differences $dB_{k+1}^j=B_{k+1}^j-B_{k}^j$.
 In what follows we will simply write $\sum_{g,j}$ instead of $\sum_{g\in G,j\in \nz}$ and this always means a finite sum. \begin{lemma}[Decoupling] Suppose $\bt_k(g)$ is measurable with respect to $\si(B_m^j, m\le k, j\in \nz)$ for $g\in G$ and $k=0,\cdots, n-1$ and $(\td{B}_k^j)$ an independent copy of $(B_k^j)$.
 Then for $2\le p<\8$,